 The independent members of the Supervisory Board will be:

-• Laura Garbenčiūtė-Bakienė, a specialist in finance, audit, and risk management in energy and infrastructure with over 25 years of experience.
-She held senior roles at PwC (USA, Ukraine, Lithuania), with work on audit and risk at strategic energy facilities, including the Ignalina Nuclear Power Plant.
+- Laura Garbenčiūtė-Bakienė, a finance, audit, and risk management expert with over 25 years of experience in the energy and infrastructure sectors.
+She has held leadership roles at PwC (USA, Ukraine) and currently holds oversight roles in Lithuania, focusing on audit, governance, and risk management matters at strategic state-owned entities, including Altra (Ignalina Nuclear Power Plant).

-• Patrick Fragman, an engineer and international manager in the nuclear and energy sector with over 30 years of experience.
+- Patrick Fragman, an engineer and international manager in the nuclear and energy sector with over 30 years of experience in Alstom and ABB companies.
 Former President and CEO of Westinghouse Electric Company.

-• Brice Bohuon, a lawyer specializing in energy regulation and corporate governance.
-He held senior positions at EDF International and EDF Energy, responsible for legal, compliance, and regulatory functions; previously worked at the French Council of State and the Energy Regulation Commission.
+- Brice Bohuon, a former member of the French Administrative Supreme Court, specialist in energy regulation and corporate governance.
+He held senior positions at EDF International and EDF Energy, responsible for legal, compliance and regulatory functions; previously worked at the French Council of State and the Energy Regulatory Commission.

 The selection of the three state representatives for the Supervisory Board will be completed in the first half of January.